instill-ai/component/.github/CONTRIBUTING.md

 It is recommended to start a component at `v0.1.0`.
 A major version 0 is intended for rapid development.

-The `release_stage` property in `definition.json` indicates the stability of a component.
+The `releaseStage` property in `definition.json` indicates the stability of a component.

 - A component skeleton (with only the minimal configuration files and a dummy implementation of the interfaces) may use the _Coming Soon_ or _Open For